Harry Flaherty (linebacker)

-Harry Edward Flaherty (born December 15, 1961) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys.
+Harry Edward Flaherty (born December 15, 1961) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Tampa Bay Bandits of the United States Football League (USFL).
 He played college football at the College of the Holy Cross.

-Early years
+Early life

 Flaherty attended Red Bank Catholic High School, where he played football, baseball and track.

 He accepted a football scholarship from the College of the Holy Cross.
 He also played baseball.
 He was a four-year starter at middle linebacker and finished as the school's all-time leader with 447 tackles.
 As a senior in 1983, he set a school record with 152 tackles in a season, while also contributing to the team winning the Lambert Cup Championship and advancing to the NCAA Division I-AA playoffs for the first time in school history.

 In 1995, he was inducted into the Holy Cross Athletic Hall of Fame.
 In 1997, he was inducted into the Jersey Shore Sports Hall of Fame.
 In 2015, he was inducted into the Crusader Football Legends Ring of Honor.

 Professional career

 Philadelphia Eagles

-Flaherty was signed as an undrafted free agent by the Philadelphia Eagles after the 1984 NFL Draft on June 18.
+Flaherty was signed as an undrafted free agent by the Philadelphia Eagles after the 1984 NFL draft on June 18.
 He was released before the start of the season on August 14.